Approved by Trustees: 22nd October 2019

 12.3 Regulated Activity also includes work across a limited range of educational establishments with the opportunity for contact with children e.g. music tutors, sports specialists, educational psychologists etc.

-13.1 Each individual Academy within the Trust must keep its own Single Central Record.
+13.1 Each individual School within the Trust must keep its own Single Central Record and provide a copy of the Single Central Record to the MAT central record store.
 This must cover all staff, including visiting staff and supply teachers.

 13.2 The Clerk to the Trust Board will obtain the SCR information for all Trustees who hold non-executive posts.
-This information will be updated on a termly basis and passed on to individual academies where any changes have taken place, so that individual academy records and the MAT website can be appropriately updated.
+This information will be updated on a termly basis and passed on to individual schools where any changes have taken place, so that individual school records and the MAT website can be appropriately updated.

 13.3 The Single Central Record must contain the following information:

-14.1 Wherever possible, the successful candidate will be given the opportunity to visit the Academy prior to taking up their new post, in order to provide an appropriate initial induction session.
+14.1 Wherever possible, the successful candidate will be given the opportunity to visit the School prior to taking up their new post, in order to provide an appropriate initial induction session.

 14.2 The induction process will include a session with a Senior Leader, who will take the new postholder personally through the safeguarding sections of the MAT’s Code of Conduct for staff.